M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Dashboards/index.md

 shellFrame.BottomPane.ShowDashboard(dashboardId, customData);
 ```

-<p class="note">Replacing the right-pane implicitly creates a tab entitled "Application", into which the dashboard is loaded.
-The bottom pane may not be shown by default, but can be made visible by setting <a href="https://www.m-files.com/UI_Extensibility_Framework/index.html#MFClientScript~IShellPaneContainer~Visible.html">BottomPane.Visible to true</a>.</p>
+Replacing the right-pane implicitly creates a tab entitled "Application", into which the dashboard is loaded.
+The bottom pane may not be shown by default, but can be made visible by setting <a href="https://www.m-files.com/UI_Extensibility_Framework/index.html#MFClientScript~IShellPaneContainer~Visible.html">BottomPane.Visible to true</a>.
+{:.note}

 ## Tips and tricks